In an eggshell...

 Here’s how:

-- Get your AMH tested for just £80 (50% cheaper than fertility clinics), discounts on AFC scans and get personalised, free reports
+- Get your AMH tested for just £80 and a full hormone panel for just £130 (50% cheaper than fertility clinics), discounts on AFC scans and get personalised, free reports

 - Free consultations with top fertility clinics and doctors, at your convenience